How Elevation Church Used Grail In Making Their 20th Anniversary Documentary

 How Elevation Church Escaped the Media Maze with Grail

-As the team at Elevation began to focus on making their achieve accessible, they began with a simple operational question:
+As the team at Elevation began to focus on making their archive accessible, they began with a simple operational question:

 What creates immediate leverage for editors and media teams?